Position

 • Provide travel advice and recommendations based on client preferences and budgets.

-• Stay updated on travel trends, destinations, and industry best practices.
+• Stay up-to-date with the latest travel trends, destinations, and industry developments.

 Qualifications